The Garibaldi School Community has a rich and diverse history.

 Phillip Borsos – Genie Award Winning Director, Academy Award Nominee

-Cindy Devine – Canadian National Downhill Champion – Mountain Biking.
-Inducted into World Mountain Bike Hall of Fame
+Cindy Devine – Canadian National and World Downhill Champion – Inducted into World Mountain Bike Hall of Fame World Champion.
+She was the FIRST female World Champion in 1990.

 Kim Eagles – Olympic and and Commonwealth Games Athlete – pistol shooting